Hibiki1701QCA/1701QCA-Assessment2/index.md

 ![Image](Rel3.PNG)

-This project again relates through the concept of a smart home with the microbit, with the functions of turning on light and changing colour.*.
+This project relates through the concept of a smart home, with the functions of turning on light and changing colour.*.

 ### Related project 4 ###
 *Name: BBC micro:bit - Door Alarm system with smart Light*